TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 ## Endpoint

 A URL, the end of an API that communicates with the rest of the world.
 > "An endpoint can call and be called.
 It generates and terminates the
 > information stream." - [webopedia](https://www.webopedia.com/TERM/E/endpoint.html)

-## Global zone
+## Global Zone

 The native name of the system that holds all the other [zones](glossary.md#zone) in a [compute node](glossary.md#compute-node) or a [headnode](glossary.md#headnode)